rightjs/rightjs-docs/docs/en/ui/selectable.md

-fxDuration | 'short' | the drop-down options list fx-duration update     | null    | a field to be assigned to parseIds   | false   | if it should parse integer ids out of the keys refresh    | true    | a flag if it should automatically refresh the items list
+fxDuration | 'short' | the drop-down options list fx-duration update     | null    | a field to be assigned to parseIds   | false   | if it should parse integer ids out of the keys limit      | null    | the maximum number of items the user can choose on the list refresh    | true    | a flag if it should automatically refresh the items list